thanhdo1991/d8-theming-guide/regions.md

 Regions is created depend on:

 * Knowledge of how Drupal works
-* Clear vision of the design you're trying to achieve.
+* Clear vision of the design you're trying to achieve